Trump-DeSantis tensions ratchet up - NewsBreak

 Some Republicans have also sought to dismiss talk of a budding feud between Trump and DeSantis.
 Giancarlo Sopo, a Republican media strategist who worked on the Trump campaign’s national Hispanic advertising in 2020, said the recent news stories about the tensions were part of an effort to shift attention away from President Joe Biden ’s political woes.

 “The ‘Trump vs. DeSantis’ stories are not a coincidence.
 They’re a Beltway concoction meant to distract from Biden’s disastrous presidency,” Sopo tweeted.
-“Don’t take the bait.”Some in GOP begin testing party’s lockstep loyalty to Trump
+“Don’t take the bait.”Florida looms large in Republican 2024 primary

 Regardless, DeSantis looks in many ways more like a budding candidate for national office than someone content on remaining in the governor’s mansion.
 His political committee has amassed a nearly $70 million war chest.